Home - News - About - Dates - Projects - Music - Press - Gallery - Videos - Teaching - Contact

 DAVE MANINGTON'S RIFF RAFF

 Dave Manington's Riff Raff is a dynamic ensemble of young musicians featuring the highly acclaimed musicians Brigitte Beraha (Paul Clarvis/Chris Laurence, Kenny Wheeler, Henry Lowther, L.J.O.), Ivo Neame (Cinematic Orchestra, Fringe Magnetic, Phronesis), Tomas Challenger (Outhouse/Red Snapper), Rob Updegraff (Ronnie Scotts All Stars, Zigaboo Modeliste) and Tim Giles (Iain Ballamy/Stan Sulzmann/Kenny Wheeler/Art Farmer).
 The starting point for the music is collective improvisation but compositionally it draws on as wide a range of styles as possible.
 Folk, electronic music and contemporary classical influences are added to the mix with complex jazz harmonies and rhythms.
 Several new compositions feature fantastic lyrics from Brigitte Beraha and on other tracks she sings wordless vocals, often harmonizing with the sax line to great effect.
-Their newalbum "Hullabaloo" was released in January 2013 and they are currently touring the UK..
+Their album "Hullabaloo" was released 2013.
+A new album is going to be recorded in the Spring 2017, right after a new UK tour- Check out the dates page for more info!

 'Inventive, forward looking jazz that subtly pushes the envelope whilst remaining thoroughly accessible to the listener.'The Jazzmann